ImmuneDynamics/ImmuneDynamics.github.io/spectre/metrics.md

 ## User stats

-Since the launch of our hosting website in March 2021, the software and associated protocols have attracted >3000 unique users (as of April 2022), averaging 250 new users per month from across the world, including Australia (25.7%), United States (26.6%), Germany (11.08%), United Kingdom (5.1%), China (4.44%), among others.
+Since the launch of our hosting website in March 2021, the software and associated protocols have attracted >4700 unique users (as of August 2022), averaging 330 new users per month from across the world, including Australia (25.7%), United States (26.6%), Germany (11.08%), United Kingdom (5.1%), China (4.44%), among others.

 <p> </p>